 You’ll have to read it and find out…!

-The Smile of the Stranger is the first of four Joan Aiken Romances
+The Smile of the Stranger is the first a series of Joan Aiken historical Romances

 Read more about Joan Aiken’s rip roaring period novels here